matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

                 | 4.
 Sum importance                |
                 | 5.
 Return                        |
                 +----------------------------------+

 - Step 3 is key part which programmer customizes.
-    - Programmer extends abstract based class and implements Step 3 The template pattern is a precursor to the use of frameworks
+    - Programmer extends abstract based class and implements Step 3
+    - The template pattern is a precursor to the use of frameworks

-- What is the basic point of the Template Pattern?
+### What is the basic point of the Template Pattern?

 - Specify a complex set of steps, and have client code plug in specific implemetnations of individual.
 - Allows subclass to customize parts of an algorithm, but force them to adhere to the overall.

-- Template pattern **FRAMEWORKS**
+- Template pattern **frameworks**
-    - Using framework gives more power, but less control than coding from scrath
+    - Using framework gives more power, but less control than coding from scratch

-Frameworks exposes specific parts that programmer need to take care of **EVENT** Place where waiting for event is called **LISTENERS**
+- Frameworks exposes specific parts that programmer need to take care of **Event**
+- Place where waiting for event is called **Listeners**

 ## Iterator Pattern

-Colletions are containers, which means that they hold collections of data.
+- Collections are containers, which means that they hold collections of data.
     - A List is a Collection of values in order
     - A Set is a collection of values in no particular order
     - A Map is a collection of key-value pairs

 - Lists, Maps and Sets are types of Java collections
-- Tha java `COLLECTION<T>` Class is an interface that all these collections implements
+- Tha java `Collection<T>` Class is an interface that all these collections implements
 - Collections class has various static member function that work on all collections
     - Collections.sort
     - Collections.shuffle
     - Collections.reverse
     - Collections.min

-- What is a basic point of Iterator pattern?
+### What is a basic point of Iterator pattern?

-Separate walking over a collection from the impelementation of the collection
+- Separate walking over a collection from the implementation of the collection
 - The types enclosed inside the angle brackets are called template parameter
 - List is interface you can't instantiate an object of an interface
 - ArrayList is a built-in Java Class that inherits from List (and implements the List interface)
 - Every Java Collections implements the interface `Iterable<T>`.
 This interface has a single method Iterator iterator()
-- Every Java collection offers a way to get a corresonding **ITERATOR OBJECT**
+- Every Java collection offers a way to get a corresponding **Iterator Object**

-- Which classes can you use for-each with?
+### Which classes can you use for-each with?

 - Classes which implement the `Iterable<T>` interface can be used in for-each statement in code.
 - The Collection is `Iterable<T>` and provides a way to get an `Iterator<T>`

-- External Iterators have the advantages that becouse the iterator sits outside the collection, it's define different iterators for collection.
+- External Iterators have the advantages that because the iterator sits outside the collection, it's define different iterators for collection.

 ### Iterator<T> vs Iterable<E>

 Implementation of Iterable is one that provides an iterator of itself.

 ```java
 public interface Iterable<T> {
     Iterator<T> iterator();